SalesforceAIResearch/MCP-Universe/mcpuniverse/mcpplus/README.md

 - **Direct extraction** - For simple, visible data that can be extracted immediately
 - **Code generation** - For complex transformations requiring parsing, filtering, or restructuring

-This is not simple truncation - MCP+ uses LLM reasoning to understand what information is relevant to the agent's stated goal and extracts/transforms accordingly.
+MCP+ uses LLM reasoning to understand what information is relevant to the agent's stated goal and extracts/transforms accordingly.

 ## Quick Start